mlflow/mlflow/docs/source/projects.rst

           data_file: path
         command: "python validate.py {data_file}"

-As you can see, the file can specify a name and a different environment file, as well as more detailed information about each entry point.
+As you can see, the file can specify a name and a conda or docker environment, as well as more detailed information about each entry point.
 Specifically, each entry point has a *command* to run and *parameters* (including data types).
 We describe these two pieces next.